 Leadership and Management

 In over 17 years as a teacher in secondary schools, I never received any training in leadership and management.
 I was promoted and then simply expected to do the job.
 Anyone becoming a Head of Department (HOD) was expected to get on with it.
+But does the NPQH give a sufficient grounding in leadership and management?
+I think not:

 In my last six months as a teacher, I decided to study ‘Leadership and Management’ as I was told this would be useful to me in the ‘real world’.
 It was only when I decided to begin studying this that I realised how important it was.
 One of the earliest management theories was McGregor’s Theory X and Theory Y and that was the first management theory that I looked at.